Who are we?

 Identity fraud is often confused with identity theft, however, the two have very different meanings.
 Fraud refers to the act of a criminal stealing your personal information.
 This can be done a number of ways, usually as a result of a lost wallet or phone and through various types of scams and breaches.
 There were 12.7 million victims of identity fraud in 2015.
 Fraud can be devastating, especially if it leads to identity theft.
 We provide resources that can help you if you become a victim of fraud and offer strategies that you can follow to decrease your risk of identity fraud.

-You can also visit our Breach News, Scam News and Identity Crime News sections to stay up-to-date on the latest identity crimes that occur each month.
-In addition, we offer articles specifically tailored to consumer and small business protection in our Consumer Protection News and Small Business Protection News sections and provide discussion-based content pertaining to these subjects in our Identity Crime Opinion section.
+You can also visit our Breach News Summary and Scam News Summary sections to stay up-to-date on the latest data breaches and identity fraud scams that have been reported each month.
+In addition, we offer articles specifically tailored to consumer and small business protection in our Consumer Protection News and Small Business Protection News sections, and provide awareness-raising content related to cybercrime and identity theft in our Breaches and Scams News section.